FERPA and Security for Online Teaching

 Due to compliance issues (including student privacy and copyright) associated with the public posting of recorded lectures, instructors should only post recordings on the most up-to-date recommended applications listed under /tech-tools.

-All spring quarter 2020 class lectures must be recorded and properly shared; they should be made available only to enrolled students and approved auditors.
+Faculty are asked to record and properly share all fall quarter 2020 synchronous remote class meetings; they should be made available only to enrolled students and approved auditors.

 For seminar (colloquia) classes that are open to non-students for synchronous/live streaming, be careful to follow Zoom security recommendations when sharing links/invitations, and share recordings only with enrolled students and approved auditors.